kr8gz/malb8dge/docs/src/02-02-loops-and-input.md

 }
 ```

-All our following instructions will go inside of this loop, i.e. between the `{` and `}`, since we want the player to have infinitely many tries to guess our secret number.
+All our following instructions will go inside of this loop, i.e. between the curly braces, since we want the player to have infinitely many tries to guess our secret number.

 ## Getting the player's input
 We can get the player's guesses by using `_`, which will wait for the user to input something and return the input as text.